csci265-team/HiddenFrame/documentation/design.md

 - Security and Privacy:
   - Login Protection: The private login page will be built with security in mind, using HTTPS and appropriate authentication measures.

-#### 4.smtg Image Wall
+#### 4.6 Image Wall

 Image Wall is a grid of publicly shared images that scrolls infinitely.

-- The images are shown in ascending order based on time of creation.
+- The images are shown in descending order based on time of creation.
 This ensures everyone sees the same images at one time.
 - The image wall uses CSS grid classes to ensure responsivness.
 - The image data is fetched from the back-end API server on page load using the Web Fetch API.
 - Each image is a 16 REM by 16 REM square with 0.5 REM rounded corners.
 - Each image is encapsulated in the anchor tag with an href to the image's URL, which, once clicked, opens the image in a new tab.

-#### 4.smtg Image Upload
+#### 4.7 Image Upload

 - The image upload is a HTML input element with the type "file" so it opens up the file selection UI
 - Once a file is selected it sends the file to the backend using the Web Fetch API